Guidelines, Submitting and Drafting a Bill

 Remember that our program deals only with Maine issues and Maine law, changes in federal statutes and rules can’t be submitted.
 Also, bills must be in accordance with the Maine Constitution and the Constitution of the United States.

-A bill may do any one or more of the following; create a new law, amend an existing law, or repeal an existing law.
+May do any of the following; create a new law, amend an existing law, or repeal an existing law.

 A change to the Maine Constitution, this requires a two-thirds majority of both Houses to pass.
 The title of the bill would need to read: “A BILL FOR AN ACT ENTITLED: An act to the qualified electors of Maine an Amendment to Article _____ of the Maine Constitution to...................